 Captains of the ship: Hospitalists coordinate the care of patients in the hospital

 In the past, care for hospitalized patients was provided by their primary care physicians who would round on them once a day and be on call.
-As medical knowledge evolved and research data showed earlier and timely interventions are instrumental to better outcomes, hospitals moved to providing dedicated doctors for the hospitalized patients, who are available to see patients anytime of the day.
-This has shown tremendous improvement in safety, quality metrics and better morbidity outcomes and this prompted the American Hospitals to institute Hospital Medicine as a service they provide.
+As medical knowledge evolved and research data showed earlier and timely interventions are instrumental to better outcomes, hospitals moved to provide dedicated doctors for the hospitalized patients, who are available to see patients any time of the day.
+This has shown tremendous improvement in safety, quality metrics, and better morbidity outcomes and this prompted the American Hospitals to institute Hospital Medicine as a service they provide.

 The Society of Hospital Medicine (SHM) defines Hospital Medicine as a Medical Specialty that is dedicated to the delivery of compassionate, coordinated and comprehensive medical care to hospitalized patients.
 Hospital Medicine is under the American Board of Internal Medicine with separate Recognition of Focused Practice (RFP).
 Most Hospital Medicine Physicians are Internal Medicine or Family Practice trained.

 The practice of medicine in the hospital has become more complex, requiring dedicated physicians who call themselves, ‘Hospitalist’.
 Most primary care physicians don’t come to the hospital anymore.
 When their patients are admitted to the hospital, care is provided by the Hospitalist, who co-ordinate and communicate with the primary care physicians during the hospital stay.
 Hospitalists are doctors who spend all their time at the hospital caring for patients and do not have a private practice outside the hospital.